zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/vray/docs/Vray Domemaster3D Version History.md

 ### 2016-09-17 ###

-- Updated the Vray for Maya Domemaster3D installation approach to use a new Vray for Maya Domemaster3D module file named "VRayDomemaster3D.mod".
+- Added the DomeGrid function createDomeGrid() to create a spherical yellow reference grid in Maya.

+- Updated the Vray Automagic tool's Autosetup() function to add the DomeGrid and test shapes.

+- Edited the Dome Grid creation script so the catch command is used to handle the event that mental ray might not be installed and a doPaintEffectsToPoly function based Maya code dependency is going to try and change the .miFinalGatherCast attribute.
+Adjusted the line thickness on the Dome Grid.

-- Added a new Vray Domemaster3D menu to the rendering menu set.
+- Updated the Vray Domemaster3D menu items and created an "Open Directories" section to better categorize the entries.

 ### 2015-08-10 ###